gjwdyk/Windows-11-VM/Install/README.md

 <br><br><br>

-Before you spin up the newly created (empty) Guest (i.e. before you start the installation process), you may want to review and change the virtual hardware configuration.
+Before you spin up the newly created (empty) Guest (i.e. before you start the Windows 11 OS installation process), you may want to review and change the virtual hardware configuration.
 If you follow exactly the guide above to the letters, the name of the newly created Guest will be "Windows 11 Professional 64 Bits".
 On the newly created "Windows 11 Professional 64 Bits" Guest, click on the `Edit virtual machine settings`.

 ![Edit Virtual Machine Settings](EditVirtualMachineSettings.png)

 If you do not have virtual printer configured, you can remove this virtual device from the "Windows 11 Professional 64 Bits" Guest.
-Select the "Printer" and then click `Remove` button below.
+Select the "Printer", click `Remove` button below, and then click `OK`.

 ![VirtualMachineSettings HardwarePrinter Remove](VirtualMachineSettingsHardwarePrinterRemove.png)